Come Join us at our Meeting

 To maintain a close liaison with the Rotary Clubs and aid organisations at the receiving end so as to have an appreciation of their requirements and to minimise any problems that they may encounter.

-Rotary has been working to eradicate polio for more than 30 years, and we’ve made incredible progress in the fight to rid the world of it forever.
+Rotary has been working to eradicate polio for more than 35 years.
+Our goal of ridding the world of this disease is closer than ever.

 Here at Rotary Club of Bribie Island inc., we see the value in everyone.
 We want to be a catalyst for positive change, and since our beginnings in 1988, we’ve been driven by the same ideas we initially founded our Non Profit Organization upon: